 The current maximum SRB is $25,000 per year or reenlistment, making the maximum SRB payable $100,000 for a 4 year reenlistment.
 You may qualify for up to 2 SRBs in your military career for a maximum total of $200,000.

-The bonus is usually paid in a lump sum or 50% paid at the time of reenlistment.
+The bonus is usually paid in a lump sum of 50% paid at the time of reenlistment.
 The remaining bonus amount is paid in equal annual installments.
 It is taxable, however if you reeenlist in a tax-free combat zone or are a foreign national who reenlists OCONUS it is not taxable, and the installments are also tax-free.

 Keep Up With Military Pay Updates